patel-bhavik/CSC573_Project1/README.md

             ```

     7. Now follow the menu driven program and you will see the request response on both client and server console.

+2. Assumptions

+    1. Name of the RFC File must be same as the RFC Number.
+For e.g. the RFC file corresponding to RFC number 123 will be `123.txt`.

+    2. When the peer connects to the system, we assume that it provides correct RFC directory path.
+Path validation is not performed.

+    3. When the peer adds an RFC to the system, it is assumed that that peer has a corresponding RFC file in the RFC directory.
+The file name must be as stated above.

+    4. When the peer downloads the RFC File, it gets saved to the same RFC directory which user gave while connecting.
+So, if this path is wrong even after getting ok response and corresponding file content from respective server, file will not be saved in the client.

+    5. When RFC file is successfully downloaded, ADD request for the same is sent to CI Server and not input of confirmation is asked from user.

+    6. If any client has added wrong RFC info to CI server and if another client tries to download that RFC file, NOT FOUND response is given back.
+Or if client has that RFC file but it provided wrong RFC directory path while connecting with server then also NOT FOUND response is given back.

+3. Deviation from project report

+    1. Data Structure Used

+        I have used one hashtable instead of two linked list as mentioned in project document.
+Key of my hashtable is RFC, which contains RFC details like RFC Number and RFC Title.
+Value of the hashtable is list of peers that have the corresponding RFC file.
+Reason behind using this data structure is that, our frequent operation is add and lookup.
+Hashtable will be more efficient in such cases where we can lookup RFCs based on keys easily.

+    2. Using TAB instead os Space in request

+        In project document, for each request between different part space is used.
+However, I created rquest with TAB as separator.
+Title header may also contain spaces in between.
+To avoid confusion between the different request parts or different word of a rfc title we used TAB as a separator.

+    3. Added IP Address in response

+        In reponse to LOOKUP and LIST request, I have added IP address as well in response.
+This is to make sure that client has all required information to contact peer to download RFC.